sasi1219/EChannelling/README.md

   ### 6. Search a doctor for the appointment
 **Elements:**
-- Confirmation Page: Booking details, payment confirmation, option to add to calendar, and instructions for the appointment.

-### 5. Appointment Confirmation
+- Option of searching doctor by the name, specializstion, hospital and appointment date.

+   ### 7. Book the appointment
 **Elements:**
-- Appointment Details: Date, time, doctor’s name, location (with map), and special instructions.
+- Appointment Details: Reference number, Appointment number, patient name and NIC, Doctor detals, appointment date and fee.
-- Options: Reschedule, cancel, or add notes for the doctor.
+- Option for placing the appointment.
-- Payment Receipt: Detailed receipt with payment breakdown and option to download or print.

-### 6. Telemedicine / Online Consultation (if applicable)
+### 8. Appointment Confirmation
 **Elements:**
-- Pre-Consultation Checklist: List of necessary documents, test results, etc.
-- Video Call Interface: Integrated video call platform with options to chat, share documents, and end the call.
-- Post-Consultation: Summary of the consultation, prescriptions, and follow-up recommendations.

-### 7. Post-Appointment Actions
+- Success message stating that the appointment booking is successful.
+- Appointment details such as reference number and appointment number.
+- The massage about the payment.
+- The options for viewing appointments and go to the profile.

+### 9. View Appointments
 **Elements:**
-- Feedback Form: Rate the experience and provide feedback on the doctor and the platform.
-- Prescription Management: Access and download prescriptions provided by the doctor.
-- Follow-Up Appointments: Easy booking for follow-up consultations.
+-The doctor, specialization, Hospital, Appointment date,reference number and the appointment number of the appointments placed by the user is shown in this page.

 ### 8. Admin Panel (for website administrators)
 **Elements:**